-I came across the above words a few weeks ago and it hit me.
+I came across the above words written by C.S.
+Lewis a few weeks ago and it hit me.
 Hard.

 As many know, there are five common stages of grief.